Adam Larsson

 Nils Erik Adam Larsson (born 12 November 1992) is a Swedish professional ice hockey defenceman and alternate captain for the Seattle Kraken of the National Hockey League (NHL).
-He was selected fourth overall by the New Jersey Devils in the 2011 NHL Entry Draft.
+He was selected fourth overall by the New Jersey Devils in the 2011 NHL entry draft.
 The youngest player on the Skellefteå AIK squad at the time of his draft, Larsson was the first defenceman and first European-trained player to be drafted in 2011.

+Early life

+Larsson was born on 12 November 1992 in Skellefteå, Sweden, to Robert Larsson.
+His father played 249 games with Skellefteå AIK from 1985 to 1995.
+Despite being drafted in the sixth round, 112th overall, by the Los Angeles Kings during the 1988 NHL entry draft, he never played in North America.
+Larsson is the middle child between his older brother Hampus and younger sister Julia.

-Professional career
+Playing career

 Skellefteå AIK (2009–2011)

+In the 2008–09 season, Larsson played with his older brother Hampus in the J20 SuperElit, Sweden's junior league.
 The 2009–10 Elitserien season turned out to be a spectacular breakthrough season for Larsson.
 He scored two goals in an Elitserien game against Timrå IK on 15 October 2009.
-By the end of the season, Larsson had tied the single-season record for the number of points in Elitserien among defencemen under age 18 with 17 points, a record that was set by Tomas Jonsson in 1977–78, who compiled 8 goals and 9 assists in 35 games.
+By the end of the season, Larsson had tied Tomas Jonsson's record for points collected by Elitserien defencemen under age 18 with 17 points.

-Larsson fought Timrå IK forward Daniel Corso in a game on 2 November 2010, receiving a cut eyebrow during the altercation.
+Larsson played a limited number of games during the 2010–11 season due to a groin injury and finished with only nine points.
+On 2 November 2010, Larsson fought Timrå IK forward Daniel Corso, receiving a cut eyebrow during the altercation.
 Larsson commented that he kept his gloves on because removing them during a fight in the Elitserien leads to an automatic one-game suspension.
 Although Larsson did not remove his gloves, both he and Corso were suspended for two games and received fines as a result of the fight.
 Larsson's play in the 2010–11 season earned him a nomination for the Elitserien Rookie of the Year award, which Mattias Ekholm would eventually win.